 Motor vehicles have been a blight on Britain’s roads, which have never been upgraded to accommodate their width or capacity.

 “You try driving down a windy narrow British road in a car, where both sides of the carriageway are blocked off with parked vehicles impinging on the road space and you’ve got other cars and massive buses coming down the other side.
 This is why the horse and cart is the ideal way to travel on Britain’s roads no more cars please.
-We pay 87 pence in a pound fuel tax in this country, that means you can fill up your regular car by spending £95.
+What with the huge fuel tax, that means you can fill up your regular car by spending a fortune.
 If you had to do the same in any other country in the rest of the world, there would be massive riots, but in Britain as usual, no one even bats an eyelid.
 That on top of inhibitive road tax charges and MOT costs, as well as rip off insurance costs, you know the horse and cart is going to win hands down,” a disgruntled ex-car owner told the BBC.

 Thousands of people across Britain are now selling their cars and getting horses.